Tinkerforge/generators/python/readme.txt

-If you can't or don't want to use the egg, you can also use the source directly, just create a folder for your project and copy the tinkerforge folder from source/ and the example you want to try in there (e.g. the stepper configuration example from examples/brick/stepper/example_configuration.py).
+If you can't or don't want to use the egg, you can also use the source directly, just create a folder for your project and copy the tinkerforge folder from source/ and the example you want to try in there (e.g. the Stepper Brick configuration example from examples/brick/stepper/example_configuration.py).

 example_folder/
  -> tinkerforge/